adriandelarco/old_school/README.md

 },
 ```

-If you are interested in organic results only then you can use combination query parameters `fields=searchQuery,organicResults`
+If you are interested in organic results only then you can use a combination of query parameters `fields=searchQuery,organicResults`
 and `unwind=organicResults` to obtain a plain array of organic results.
-Original URL of a dataset is in form
+Original URL of a dataset is in a form

 ```
 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=[FORMAT]
 ```

-where format is one of `csv`, `html`, `xlsx`, `xml`, `rss` and `json`.
+where the format is one of `csv`, `html`, `xlsx`, `xml`, `rss` and `json`.
 By adding new parameters

 ```
 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=[FORMAT]&fields=searchQuery,organicResults&unwind=organicResults